CLOSE

 UTMA Account & Coverdell ESA Funds

-Uniform Transfers to Minors Act (UTMA) account funds can be used for anything related to care for a child; therefore, can be applied to a child’s college education.
+Uniform Transfers to Minors Act (UTMA) account funds can be used for anything related to care for a child; therefore, it can be applied to a child’s college education.
 The challenge of using this account is that the funds belong to the beneficiary once they reach the age of 21 and can be used freely.
 Thus, these funds can be contributed to post-secondary education expenses but are not specifically designed for this purpose.

 A Coverdell Education Savings Account (Coverdell ESA) is a reliable option for investing in a child’s college education.
 However, these accounts are not often preferable to a 529 college savings plan, as a Coverdell ESA has lower contribution limits.